 The Global Scholar Approach

-Global Scholar offers a unique curriculum that combines intimate policy seminars and panels from foreign policy experts with lots of hands-on workshops.
-This gives Global Scholars the knowledge and skills to become successful students, citizens, leaders, change makers, and professionals in our increasingly globalized world.
+Global Scholar offers a unique curriculum that combines intimate policy seminars and panels from foreign policy experts with our carefully curated hands-on training workshops.
+This gives Global Scholars the robust knowledge and marketable skills to become successful students, citizens, leaders, change makers, and professionals in our increasingly globalized world.
 Over the course of two weeks, Global Scholars participate in:

 - Policy Seminars led by experts working on key global challenges.
 Past seminars have included: “Promoting Human Rights, and the Development of Women and Girls Worldwide” and “The Global Financial System: the Role of Corporations, Banks, Donors, and the International Financial Institutions”.

-- Meetings and panels with/from foreign policy experts representing top government bodies and independent organizations.
+- Expert panel discussions with/from foreign policy experts representing top government bodies and independent organizations.
 Past speakers have included the U.S. Department of State, the World Bank, the United Nations Foundation, the Brookings Institution, Oxfam America, the Aspen Institute, CARE, the Global Campaign for Education, and many more.

-- And so much more.
-Learn more about the Global Scholar curriculum.
+- And so much more… Learn about a typical Day in the Life of Global Scholar and about the Global Scholar curriculum.

 AMP Global Youth has 15 years of experience empowering youth to understand and speak out about global issues.
 More than 100,000 students have participated in our various programs.
 Throughout the years, Global Scholar alumni have continued to engage with our rapidly growing network of global student leaders.
 You can read more about Global Scholar’s impact here.

-We would like to extend our gratitude to our Partners and Speakers for their contribution to our Global Scholar 2017 program:
+We would like to extend our gratitude to recent Global Scholar partners and speakers:

 Sign-up for our e-newsletter to receive program updates.